tyxla/object-extract/README.md

 #### context

 This is the context you wish to extract the object to.
+If not specified, variables will be assigned to the global scope.

 ## Usage